-(2) A "life-cycle event" is defined in the Regulation as any event that results in a change to derivatives data previously reported to a recognized trade repository.
-Where a life-cycle event occurs, the change must be reported under section 34 of the Regulation as life-cycle data by the end of the business day on which the life-cycle event occurs.
+1. (1) A "life-cycle event" is defined in the Regulation as an event that results in a change to derivatives data previously reported to a recognized trade repository.
+Where a life-cycle event occurs, the corresponding life-cycle event data must be reported under section 32 of the Regulation by the end of the business day on which the life-cycle event occurs.
 When reporting a life-cycle event, there is no obligation to re-report derivatives data that has not changed - only new data and changes to previously reported data need to be reported.
 Examples of a life-cycle event would include